How Retirement Can Make You A Permanent Resident In Switzerland

 BEST PLACES TO RETIRE IN SWITZERLAND

-Switzerland is unquestionably one of the nicest countries in the world to live in and an expat's dream.
-Choosing where to live in Switzerland for retirement may be difficult and stressful, so we have compiled a list of some of the best cities to retire in Switzerland.
+Switzerland is unquestionably one of the nicest countries in the world, and it is an expat's dream.
+However, choosing where to retire in Switzerland may be difficult and stressful, so we have compiled a list of some of the best cities to live in.
+The "Swiss-Wide Rail Expansion 2035" has reached a new milestone, making travel between these top cities faster than ever.

 5. ZURICH

 Zurich is often considered one of Europe's most expensive places to live, yet you get what you pay for.
-Zurich, the cantonal capital, is known for its luxury lifestyle, high-end shopping, and exquisite chocolate stores.
+The cantonal capital is known for its luxury lifestyle, high-end shopping, and exquisite chocolate stores.

 4. LUGANO